How to protect your plants in winter

 Frost, excessive rain and cold can get into your potted plants anywhere, ground up.
 The best option is to bring potted plants and hanging baskets inside.
-However, if this isn’t possible, there are steps you can take to protect them outside.
+But if this isn’t possible, there are steps you can take to protect them outside.

 Vegetable patches and flowerbeds

 Place cloches over root crops such as carrots and parsnips.
 Some plants like strawberries and roses can be completely covered by mulch over winter to keep them insulated.
 Using straw or mulch on and around flowerbeds and ensuring the beds are raised can help to protect them from frost and heavy rain too.

 If you have delicate or tropical plants, such as succulents, the best place for them over winter is indoors.
-They’ll still need access to heated sunlight, however, perhaps in a greenhouse or conservatory.
+They’ll still need access to heated sunlight, however - perhaps in a greenhouse or conservatory.
 Make sure they’re not touching window glass as that can transfer cold outside temperatures to the plant.
 Succulents tend to go into a rest period during winter so ensure the soil dries out fully between watering.

 If you’ve got palm trees in your garden, protect them from the worst of the weather by tying the leaves up towards the centre to protect the growing point at the base of the leaves.
 If it’s particularly cold, you can pack this area with straw to provide an extra level of insulation.

-Wind can increase cold damage to plants or in drier weather result in dehydration.
-The most effective way to protect your plants from the wind is placing them in sheltered areas next to fences.
-Permeable fences tend to give better protection as they still allow for airflow rather than plants facing the turbulence that comes from wind going over impermeable obstacles.
+Wind can increase cold damage to plants, or in drier weather result in dehydration.
+The most effective way to protect your plants from the wind is by placing them in sheltered areas next to fences.
+Permeable fences tend to give better protection as they still allow for airflow, rather than plants facing the turbulence that comes from wind going over impermeable obstacles.